Bcz-Noman/Bcz-Noman/README.md

-- 👋 Hi, I’m @Bcz-Noman
+- 👋 Hi, I’m
+NOMAN MAHMUD
 - 👀 I’m interested in Coding
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on Termux
+- 💞️ I’m looking to collaborate on github
 - 📫 How to reach me https://www.facebook.com/iHave.missed.your.TOUCH.xD
 <!---
 Bcz-Noman/Bcz-Noman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.